The performance Kalunga has become a trilogy: Kalunga Unspoken; Kalunga Entities and Kalunga Extended.

 Kalunga. the water archive. the earth archive. systems of communication. places of transition. states of becoming.

-The performance Kalunga is inspired by the symbology of the word Kalunga, present in the Bakongo Cosmogram (Dikenga).
+The performances Kalunga are inspired by the symbology of the word Kalunga, present in the Bakongo Cosmogram (Dikenga).
 Kalunga is a word from the Bantu languages (an ethno-linguistic group located mainly in sub-Saharan Africa) which means the sea, as well as the burial grounds.
-The Bakongo Cosmogram is a representation of a life path, between the human and spiritual worlds – like the cycle of the sun.
-The Bakongo Cosmogram (Dikenga) is present in many Afro-Brazilians traditions in Brazil and is incorporated as a cosmos – vision of the world in those traditions.
+The cosmogram is a representation of a life path, between the human and spiritual worlds.
+The Dikenga cosmogram is present in many Afro-Brazilians traditions as well and is incorporated as a cosmovision of the world.

-The concept of this performance is to update the meaning of the word Kalunga in now days in relation with the transatlantic slavery history and the Afro – diaspora that results from this journey throughout the sea.
+The concept is to update the meaning of the word Kalunga in now days in relation with the transatlantic slavery history and the Afro – Diaspora that results from this journey throughout the sea.

-Those archives still alive and they are dynamic, working in a multiple perspective of time and co-existing as a resistance of survival.
-Through adapting, overlapping and re – creating in context and time.
+Those archives still alive and they are dynamic, working in a multiple perspectives of time; and co-existing as a resistance of survival.
+Through adapting, overlapping and re – creating manifold contexts.

 - Performance “Kalunga” by Luanda Carneiro Jacoel